The V30 Benchmark Set for Anharmonic Vibrational Frequencies of Molecular Dimers: Computational Methods

 In order to evaluate the performance of several approaches for calculating vibrations within molecular complexes, we have created a diverse benchmark set consisting of 30 small molecular dimers, which we label the V30 set (see Fig. \ref{fig:set}).
 The system size was chosen so that anharmonic CCSD(T) calculations could still be performed.
 The dimers within this set are either held together by van-der-Waals (vdW) dispersion interactions alone or also by hydrogen-bonding interactions.
 Therefore, we have divided V30 in three subsets: the first part contains dimers of two polar molecules, which geometrically form hydrogen bonds; the second part contains dimers formed by one polar and one nonpolar molecule, while the third part contains dimers of two nonpolar molecules.
 Although carbon monoxide (CO) is formally a polar molecule, we classify it here as nonpolar due to its very weak dipole moment of only 0.1 Debye.

 In order to minimize the error of the electronic energy in these benchmark calculations, all geometries and vibrational frequencies were calculated at the CCSD(T) level.
 Throughout this paper, we are utilizing so-called \emph{heavy-augmented} correlation-consistent basis sets, \emph{i.e.}, cc-pVXZ\cite{Dunning1989} for hydrogen atoms and aug-cc-pVXZ\cite{Dunning1989,Kendall1992,Woon1993} for all non-hydrogen (heavy) atoms with X being T and Q. Howard \emph{et al.}\cite{Howard2014} have shown that these heavy-augmented basis sets perform very well for frequencies of the water dimer and the HF dimer.
 Herein, we abbreviate these basis sets with \emph{haXZ}.
-All dimers shown in Fig. \ref{fig:set} and also all respective monomers were optimized with CCSD(T)/haTZ and CCSD(T)/haQZ utilizing Molpro 2020.2\cite{Molpro,Werner2011,Werner2020,Hampel1992,Deegan1994}.
+All dimers shown in Fig. \ref{fig:set} were optimized with CCSD(T)/haQZ utilizing Molpro 2020.2\cite{Molpro,Werner2011,Werner2020,Hampel1992,Deegan1994}.
 The frozen-core approximation was utilized throughout and energies were converged to $10^{-9}$ Hartree or better.
 During geometry optimizations the maximal component of the gradient was generally converged to $10^{-6}$ Hartree/Bohr or better, only for N$_2\ldots$N$_2$ the gradient could only be converged to $5\times10^{-5}$ Hartree/Bohr.